77-year-old ATC instructor returns to guide new Airmen

 |0

-This work, 77-year-old ATC instructor returns to guide new Airmen [Image 2 of 2], by SrA Suzanna Plotnikov, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 77-year-old ATC instructor returns to guide new Airmen, by SrA Suzanna Plotnikov, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT